Lammet-geff/photowebsite/README.md

 ## License

-This project is licensed under the @davyke.
+This project is licensed under the @purity.

 ---